Breaking News | Reps C’ttee queries allocation of N15bn to East West Road project

 “I have not yet presented a single variation, let them do the original work so that we see, because this thing has taken too long.

-“From 2006 up to date, when I was not part of the government, I used to think that the road was over priced, but now that I am part of the government, I think it was adequately priced.
+“From 2006 up till date, when I was not part of government, I used to think that the road was over priced, but now that I am part of government, I think it was adequately priced.

 “It is just that the aggregate has gone up in terms of materials,” he said.